ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 17 December, 2022
+Yoo I got an A in physics.
+And that's the last time I will take a physics class too.
+I don't have any ill will towards physics majors, but it's really just that I don't enjoy the subject.

+---

 ### 16 December, 2022
 First full day back home, and I am not really enjoying it.
 Everything is very boring but also there's that typical feeling of a coming mountain of work that I am currently procrastinating on (namely, REU applications), which I have yet to do substantial work on for some reason.
 However, I'll survive.